jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) to the extent to which the proportional debt ratio for the amount equals the proportional ownership ratio.
 Some definitions
 (6) For the purposes of this section,—
-  - **nominal shares** are shares held by the trustee of a share purchase scheme, or employees or former employees of the debtor, if the total of those shares represent voting interests in the debtor that add up to no more than 3%, or, as applicable, market value interests in the company that add up to no more than 3%
+  - **nominal shares** are shares held by the trustee of an exempt ESS, or employees or former employees of the debtor, if the total of those shares represent voting interests in the debtor that add up to no more than 3%, or, as applicable, market value interests in the company that add up to no more than 3%
   - **proportional debt ratio** means, for a creditor and an amount of debt, the percentage that the creditor’s amount bears to the total amounts of debt to which this section applies remitted at the time the creditor’s debt is remitted
   - **proportional ownership ratio** means the creditor’s percentage of the ownership interests or, as applicable, market value interests, total partner’s interests, or total effective look-through interests for the debtor, ignoring nominal shares.